zeexav/TZP3/README.md

 <img src="img/tzp3_img.gif">
 </p>

-## Summary
+## Overview

-The main objective of this project is to contruct a system to increase performance in speed and accuracy.
+The main objective of this project is to contruct a system to increase performance capability in speed and accuracy updating our [first model](https://columbia.bootcampcontent.com/Zee/movies_rec_project_3) as a starting point.